jadecobra/python_tdd_exercises/source/classes/unittest.rst

   the test passes.

-* I remove the commented lines and assertIs_ from the TODO list
+* I remove assertIs_ from the TODO list

   .. code-block:: python
-    :lineno-start: 83
+    :lineno-start: 93

-    def test_assert_is():
-        assert False is False
         unittest.TestCase().assertIs(False, False)

     'assertNotEqual'
+    'assertEqual'

 * I add a git_ commit message in the other terminal_